jraby/1brc/README.md

 - 12% `ParseFixedPoint16Unsafe`
 - 03% new measurement

-So while it is not "clean" and certainly not safe, it works for the input set and it is quite fast.
+So while it is not "clean", not safe and cannot be used with another input set, it is quite fast, so I kept the idea.

 ## Input reading and splitting 2

-At this point I went by to try and get the data faster.
+At this point I went to try and get the data faster.

 ### ReadSlice(';') + ReadSlice('\n')
 I tried using `ReadSlice(';')` followed by `ReadSlice('\n')` while keeping the rest as above and to my surprise, it was slower.